torvalds/linux/Documentation/driver-api/md/md-cluster.rst

  3.1.6 BITMAP_NEEDS_SYNC:

-   If a node is stopped locally but the bitmap isn't clean, then another node is informed to take the ownership of resync.
+   If a yesde is stopped locally but the bitmap isn't clean, then ayesther yesde is informed to take the ownership of resync.

 3.2 Communication mechanism
 ---------------------------

- The DLM LVB is used to communicate within nodes of the cluster.
+ The DLM LVB is used to communicate within yesdes of the cluster.
 There are three resources used for the purpose:

 3.2.1 token
 ^^^^^^^^^^^
    The resource which protects the entire communication system.
-The node having the token resource is allowed to communicate.
+The yesde having the token resource is allowed to communicate.

 3.2.2 message